Slingbr/resume-skill-analyser/README.md

 - Python 3.x
 - Required libraries: `tkinter`, `spacy`, `docx`, `PyPDF2`
+-  going to add a text file with a list of 100s of skills currently just has a few currently for testing purposes.

 1. Install Python 3.x if not already installed.
 2. Install required dependencies using: